naturalis/trait-organismal-ungulates/terms/terms.md

 - Grams

 ## DevelopmentStrategy
-- Whether the offspring needs the help of the parents to survive, or they can do it by themselfs.
+- Whether the offspring needs the help of the parents to survive, or they can do it by themselves.
 The species were defined as (1) precocial or (2) altricial.
 #### _Precocial_
 #### _Altricial_